pinetree1/crispr-dav/Install-and-Run.md

 ### I. Running via docker container

 The docker repository for CRISPR-DAV is called [**pinetree1/crispr-dav**](https://hub.docker.com/r/pinetree1/crispr-dav/).
-It has the pipeline and prerequisite tools.
-No physical installation is required but you need to be able to run docker on your system.
+It's based on the official fedora image at Docker Hub, and has included the pipeline and prerequisite tools.
+No physical installation of them is required but you need to be able to run docker on your system.

 The pipeline includes two example projects.
 Here are steps to test run example1.
 Running example2 is quite similar.
+You may replace /Users/xyz/temp with your own absolute path.

 (1) Start the container interactively and mount a path of host to the container: